Our boarders not only have the opportunity to produce great academic outcomes, they 'learn life'.

-Our boarders come from regional and rural areas, Melbourne and overseas.
-With a wide range of curricular and co-curricular programs and world-class facilities, students are offered the same opportunities as their city peers within a safe and nurturing learning environment.
+Students come from regional, rural and metropolitan areas, as well as overseas to access this amazing learning community.
+With a wide range of curricular and co-curricular programs and world-class facilities, our students' opportunities include the same as their city peers but going beyond with programs such as aviation and equestrian, all with fresh air, space and a safe and nurturing learning environment.

 Your child can stay in the Boarding House for short stay for a definite purpose, such as rehearsals out of school hours or early morning rowing training.
 They can also get help with their homework from a member of the academic staff after school.
 You can have peace of mind knowing your child is being cared for in a safe, supportive and familiar environment.
 Click here for more information.

 Dedicated boarding trained staff care for the boarders and contribute to their academic, social, co-curricular and pastoral care.
 Academic staff members supervise study sessions during the week so boarders can get help when they are doing their homework.
 The College nurse is available to care for boarders when they are unwell.
 Trained chefs prepare quality meals and cater for individual dietary needs.
 Breakfast and dinner are served in the refectory on-site and a cut lunch is provided each day, allowing boarders to integrate with the day students at the Senior Campus throughout the day.

 The lifeskills program is an opportunity for our House Mothers to engage our Year 7 and 8 boarders with the everyday life lessons learnt at home.
 House Mothers Liz Anagnostou and Lise Lowe are experienced life educators who have children of their own, now young adults leading successful lives.
 For an overview of topics and activities our young boarders engage in please click on the panels below.